[Part 2 of the Ed School Trials and Trivialities series, beginning here.]

 Given the uncritical embrace of learning styles, I suspect that it does not exist in a scientifically rigorous form (a pathetic 0.13% of studies in the field of education are replications …and we say psychology has a replication crisis!).
 Instead, most of our “readings” are blog posts, TED Talks, or, for lack of a better term, descriptive fact sheets.
 One of the readings began with “As an auditory learner…” I stopped right there.

 Back in the day, my cosmology professor introduced us to another “dead theory,” that of “luminiferous aether.”
-Between Newton’s description of gravity in the 17th century and Einstein’s general relativity in the 20th, physicists explored the of concept of a static medium through which light might propagate, an “aether” or air that filled the universe.
-Special relativity debunked the idea and, like epicycles, aether has become a term of derision.
+Between Newton’s description of gravity in the 17th century and Einstein’s general relativity in the 20th, physicists explored the concept of a static medium through which light might propagate, an “aether” or air that filled the universe.
+Relativity debunked the idea and, like epicycles, aether has become a term of derision.
 But my professor remained sympathetic to the idea, again, not necessarily as truth, but as an attractive metaphor for the constant dynamics playing out in “empty” space.
 Even Einstein himself, the man who killed aether, invoked the idea of a “new aether” in the 1920s to insist that space did indeed have “physical qualities.”
 No aether, so termed in its historic sense, exists.
 But neither is space a perfect vacuum.
 It’s full of “stuff,” a metaphorical aether.
 Just… smudge the details.
 It’s a pretty word for a pretty universe.

-The rub here is that, in light of the triumph of general relativity, any modern invocation of aether must announce itself as a mere lay model or metaphor before digging into the grits of the quantum vacuum or whatever.
+The rub here is that in light of the triumph of general relativity, any modern invocation of aether must announce itself as a mere lay model or metaphor before digging into the grits of the quantum vacuum or whatever.
 “All models are wrong, some are useful…” – my professor used the idea to dispel the myth in us students that space was empty and to give the course a sense of historical arc from Aristotle and Plato’s elemental aether to modern quantum mechanics.
 There is some awe in the idea.

 Compare that with the learning styles which my education professors embrace without apparent reservation.
 The theory could have value as a simple metaphor, as an unserious ice breaker or an opening to think about how students might differ.
 But instead, it becomes key to incorporate it into the differentiation of our instructional designs and obnoxious in its uncritical reoccurrence throughout my courses and readings.
 It has scientific pretentions, but we never seem to get to the science, which is weak regardless.
 “Evidence-based” education?